abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scenes.rst

 ..  topic:: What is an auxiliary graph?

-    The auxiliary graph is a graph constructed from the original graph.
+    An auxiliary graph is a graph constructed from the original graph.
 It helps to model a problem.
 In our case, the auxiliary graph allows us to model different routes.
 We'll meet other auxiliary graphs in the chapter :ref:`chapter_arc_routing_with_constraints`.